 In my spare time, I enjoy competitive Magic: the Gathering and poker, recreational mathematics and cryptography, and vegan cooking.

-California Institute of Technology - BS, Chemistry
+Undergraduate Degree: California Institute of Technology - Bachelor of Science, Chemistry

 GRE Quantitative: 800